aranemac/jbsAccordion/README.md

 \Joomla\CMS\HTML\HTMLHelper::_('bootstrap.collapse', '.selector', []);
 ```

 (This line can't be includes generally.
-Will be fixed in the future)
+Will be fixed soon by adding a configuration option)